Steven-ErHU/ErHUHome/Work/03-Projects/OPC/Knowledge/OPC_DA_Freelance.md

 - Items that are added to different groups with different update rates will be read once, but with the smallest update rate
 - Items and groups will be updated with live data when the Group/Item is advised.
 - Advising a group with items or only a single item will mean that the OPC Items are moved to the OPC Shelf
-- All items in the OPC Shelf will be read cyclically.
+- All items in the OPC Shelf will be read cyclically(周期地).
 - If an item is already in the OPC Shelf the ref count of the item is increased and the update rate is adjusted if needed.
 - Reading the items is based on the protocol information
 - Controller items are added to the controller variable list and read cyclically.
 The OPC quality of the items is set here as well.